LeviLucena/DashboardsPython/README.md

 ## Licence

 Contributions are welcome!
 If you have ideas for improvements, bug fixes or new features, feel free to open a new issue or submit a pull request.
-License

 This project is licensed under the MIT License.
 You are free to use, modify and distribute the code as needed.

 I hope this helps describe your IT Equipment Management project for GitHub.
 Good luck with your project!